 Located on the west coast of New Zealand's North Island, Waikato is a scenic region situated south of Auckland.
 Named after the Waikato River, which runs its length, the region is mainly pastoral and is dominated by agriculture and dairying.
 Approximately 1 hour and 40 minutes from Auckland, Hamilton is the main city of Waikato and is famous for being The shire in The Lord of the Rings and The Hobbit films.
 Waikato things to do range from exploring the rolling green hills to visiting the unique black sand surf beaches and even underground caves.
 With a wealth of nature-based activities including hiking, cycling, bush excursions and attractions as well as a vibrant city hub, Waikato is a popular holiday destination.

-The city of Hamilton is ideal for shopping, dining, stunning gardens and vibrant nightlife while Raglan offers the perfect spot for surfing enthusiasts, boasting one of the world’s longest left hand breaks.
+The city of Hamilton is ideal for shopping, dining, and checking out the vibrant nightlife.
+Alternatively, the town of Raglan offers the perfect spot for surfing enthusiasts, this area boasts one of the world's longest left hand breaks.
 Fans of J.R.R.
 Tolkien will love the incredible, Hobbit-sized village at Hobbiton Movie Set, a creation specially made for the movies.
 A little further south, the amazing Waitomo Caves offer a magic underground world of blue light glow worms, stalactites and stalagmites as well as abseiling and black water rafting for those who are brave.

 Check out the amazing Waitomo Glowworm Caves Tour